• Skip to main content

 Here are some notes on the key ingredients.
 For the full list of ingredients, check out the recipe card below.

-• Shredded Cheddar Cheese- Yellow cheddar cheese stands out best in the bread, but white cheddar works just as well.
-You can also swap the cheddar for another type of cheese like monterey jack or gouda.
+• Cheddar Cheese- Yellow cheddar stands out best, but white cheddar works too.
+You can also swap in Monterey Jack, Gouda, or another melty cheese.

-The ingredients to make jalapeño cheddar sourdough bread.
+The ingredients to make jalapeƱo cheddar sourdough bread.
 Each ingredient is labeled with text.
-They include cheddar, bread flour, sourdough starter, salt, jalapeño, and water.
+They include cheddar, bread flour, sourdough starter, salt, jalapeƱo, and water.

 Tips for Success